VirtoCommerce/vc-odt-mpa-theme/README.md

 ![image](https://user-images.githubusercontent.com/7566324/80617364-4ba80a80-8a42-11ea-8222-be17dea1cc8d.png)

-**ODT-MPA starter theme** - is starter theme is demonstared a typical out-of-the-box B2B Portal that beign a part of the [Digital Organic Transformation (ODT)]() strategy and built using Liquid templates, Vue.JS web progressive framework and Bootstrap CSS with elements of WEB CMS.
+**ODT-MPA starter theme** - is starter theme is demonstared a typical out-of-the-box B2B Portal that beign a part of the [Digital Organic Transformation (ODT)]() strategy and built using Liquid templates, Vue.JS web progressive framework and Bootstrap CSS with elements of Web CMS.
  This theme represents the VC Team's opinionated starting point for new projects.
 It strives to include up-to-date best practices and solutions that we have deemed needed for the majority of projects we build.
 It is a reflection of what’s possible when building a theme!
-The **ODT-MPA starter theme** is not a framework but rather a starting point for your theme that you can customize by direct modifications!
+The **ODT-MPA starter theme** is not only a real-world solution that implements practical business use-cases and this is a good starting point for your theme that you can customize by direct code modifications!

-# The project technical key featues:
+# The project non-functional key features:

 - Plays opinionated starting point for all new themes and frontend solution constructed on VC storefront.
 - Focus on development performance thanks to maximum reusing of exciting developer experience such as server side functionality, web components and views.